wirecardBrasil/proxy-moip/README.md

 # Proxy Moip

-A proxy to foward requests for Moip.
+A proxy to foward requests to Moip.

 ## Usage

+* Install dependecies `npm install`
-* Use `node proxy-moip.js` to start the app.
+* Use `nf start` to start the app.
 * We recommend you to use Heroku for deploying

 ## Contributing